Identity type

-In type theory, the identity type represents the concept of equality.
+In type theory, a branch of mathematics, the identity type represents the concept of equality.
 It is also known as propositional equality to differentiate it from "judgemental equality".
 Equality in type theory is a complex topic and has been the subject of research, such as the field of homotopy type theory.

 Comparison with Judgemental Equality

 The identity type is one of 2 different notions of equality in type theory.
 The more fundamental notion is "judgemental equality", which is a judgement.

 Beyond Judgemental Equality

 The identity type can do more than what judgemental equality can do.
 It can be used to show "for all $x, x+1=1+x$", which is impossible to show with judgemental equality.
 This is accomplished by using the eliminator (or "recursor") of the natural numbers, known as "R".